Security Whitepaper

 We believe honesty about limitations is more useful than pretending they don't exist.

 • Metadata is visible.
-Note count, storage usage, word count, timestamps, status labels, color labels, and whether notes are pinned or archived are stored in plaintext.
+Note count, storage usage, timestamps, color labels, and whether notes are pinned or archived are stored in plaintext.
 This reveals usage patterns even without access to content.

 • Not open source (currently).
 Dim Notes is built and maintained by a solo developer.
 The codebase is not yet public.
 The encryption implementation in lib/crypto.ts uses standard Web Crypto API calls that can be independently verified by inspecting the JavaScript bundle in your browser's DevTools.
 We plan to open-source the repository after launch stabilizes.

 • PIN strength matters.
 The security of your encryption depends on the strength of your PIN.
 A 4-digit PIN has 10,000 possible values.
-PBKDF2 with 100,000 iterations makes brute-force slow, but a longer PIN or using a random one is stronger.
+Argon2id (m=65,536 MiB, t=3) makes brute-force slow, but a longer PIN or using a random one is stronger.
 We recommend at least 6 digits.

-• Biometrics are device-local.
-Biometric unlock does not change the underlying cryptography — it is a convenience gate that, on success, uses a stored PIN to derive the KEK.
+• Biometrics are mobile-only.
+Biometric unlock (fingerprint / Face ID) is available on the mobile app only.
+It does not change the underlying cryptography — it is a convenience gate that uses a stored PIN to derive the KEK.
 The PIN still underpins the encryption.

 9. Threat Model